 Depending on how late your dinner runs and the day of the week, you might want to catch a show at the Boulder Theater in downtown Boulder (it regularly draws big-name artists, but also features special events, like dance shows and film fests).

-Or walk west up Pearl Street (it has a distinctly different mood after dark) and stop by Tahona Tequila Bistro, an open-air Latin restaurant with the best margaritas in town; all lime juice is hand-squeezed every day.
+Or walk west up Pearl Street (it has a distinctly different mood after dark) and stop by Tahona Tequila Bistro, an open-air Latin restaurant with some of the best margaritas in town; all lime juice is hand-squeezed every day.
 If you want a margarita with a view, the Rio Grande has a hopping rooftop bar with a perfect view of the Flatirons.